 When clusters of patients come into the hospital with waterborne illnesses, the PHD staff visit the area and check the water source.
 If the water source is found to be inadequate, the Primary Health Care Department offers to help provide a well.

 However, this is not as simple as just going into a village and digging a well.
 The villagers have to be on board with this project and the area must be suitable for a well.
 The Public Health Team will check this.
-The young men of the village are then enlisted to do the manual work such as the digging and they are required to make the bricks.
+The young men of the village are then enlisted to do the manual work such as the digging and making the bricks.
 The whole community gets involved in the project, which will become a valuable asset for them.

 When the water table is at its lowest in August/September, the digging takes place.
-The well is made to at least three feet below the water table and course gravel put in its base.
+The wells are constructed to at least three feet below the water table and course gravel put in its base.
 The hospital supplies the cement for the linings, a pump, piping and a cap for the well.
-The well is specially constructed to keep the surrounding area dry.
-This improves access and discourages mosquitoes which in turn would spread disease.
-The runoff water from the well is then used to help irrigate a vegetable patch; nothing will be wasted.
+The well is specially designed to keep the surrounding area dry.
+This construction improves access and discourages mosquitoes which in turn would spread disease.

 The Mission Committee is planning to host an Auction Of Promises.
 A similar event was held in the church back in 2000 and everyone involved in the event have reminisced that it was a great evening.
 The Mission Committee call upon the congregation to support this event once again.
 It is anticipated that the Auction of Promises will raise enough money to supply a well to a needy community in Malawi.